redhug1/Cloud-Native-programming-with-Golang/README.md

 # Cloud-Native-programming-with-Golang
-code for the named book, tpyed in and adjusted for training and so that imports play ball
+code for the named book, typed in and adjusted for training and so that imports play ball